Honey as Medicine in Ayurveda: How Sweet It Is

 The simplest way to incorporate honey’s sweetness into your routine is to mix a bit into your tea or eat it directly from the spoon.
 But if you’re seeking to take advantage of honey’s role as a carrier substance, here are a few ideas to get you started.

-- Try steeping fresh arugula leaves and dry tulsi together for a tasty respiratory-clearing tea.
+- Try steeping fresh arugula leaves and dry tulsi together for a respiratory-clearing tea.
 Adding honey after it’s cooled a minute enhances its decongesting properties.
 16

 - Fruit and honey are a great combination, especially for kaphas seeking healthy sweetness.
 Vasant & Usha Lad's book, Ayurvedic Cooking for Self-Healing, offers many ideas, including a delectable “honey apple pulp.”
 17